 - With all that done, you can select Save on the Review + Save page.

-One of the things that help to make Windows 365 as flexible as it is, is the way data is stored.
+One thing that makes Windows 365 as flexible as it is, is the method of data storage.
 Because Windows 365 allows users to access their Cloud PCs on almost any device, it’s only logical that data is stored on the Microsoft Cloud.
 Doing so ensures that users can remain as mobile as they need to be without worrying about carrying devices with them.

 Organizations should know that Windows will store all Office apps, settings, and work data in the cloud.
 That means all Word documents, Excel spreadsheets PowerPoint presentations, or animations, among others, will be safely stored on the cloud.

-This will not only help you to save on storage by backing up application data on the Azure Cloud, but it significantly enhances data security as well.
-When you consider the massive data breaches that we have witnessed in the last few years alone, storing application data on personal devices would present huge risks.
+This helps you to save on storage by backing up application data on the Azure Cloud.
+It also significantly enhances data security.
+When you consider the massive data breaches companies face today and in recent years, storing application data on personal devices would present huge risks.

 However, Windows 365 leverages the very high security standards of the Azure Cloud to ensure that your organization’s data remains extremely secure.